Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Boomi offers full lifecycle support: design, publish, version, and retire APIs.
 It runs API traffic through a secure gateway and gives you a central control plane to watch over everything.
 That setup helps companies avoid unmanaged endpoints.

 Aside from that, you can share APIs through a developer portal, which provides docs and a way for partners to subscribe.
-Dashboards show live performance, and logs support compliance audits by recording who accessed what and when.
+Dashboards show live performance, and audit trails show who accessed what and when.

 For companies with mixed setups, Boomi enforces policies across multiple gateways, so governance stays consistent even if different vendor gateways are in use.